aws/aws-toolkit-vscode/extension-readme.md

 #### Additional Information
 After you choose the **AWS** icon in the Activity Bar, CodeLenses appear in serverless-application code files above certain functions.
 The functions that have these Codelenses are those that use AWS Lambda-function handler syntax.
 A _handler_ is a function that Lambda calls to start execution of a Lambda function.
 These CodeLenses enable you to locally run or debug the corresponding serverless application.
 CodeLens actions in the Toolkit include:

-* **Configure**, for specifying function configurations such as an event payload and environment variables.
+* **Configure**, for specifying function configurations such as an event payload and environment variable overrides.
 * **Run Locally**, for running the function _without_ debugging.
 * **Debug Locally**, for running the function _with_ debugging.